Samsung Galaxy Fame: NFC model - GT-S6810P

 The GT-S6810P is an NFC variant of the Galaxy Fame.

 Dual SIM models - GT-S6812/GT-S6812C/GT-S6812i

 The GT-S6812 is a dual SIM variant of the Galaxy Fame.
 A model for China Unicom (GT-S6812C) has also been released.

 Fame Lite S6790

 This version features an 850 MHz single-core processor and a 3 megapixel camera.

+Reception

+Many users have found the device's capabilities to be basic, seeing it as a low-end smartphone for light users that want some of the functionality of higher end Galaxy devices.